vpelss/SNIS_Flatpak/README.md

 If SNIS is not working on your distribution, you might need to install some libraries.

-ubuntu (sound does not work on WSL for me)
+Ubuntu WSL (sound does not work on WSL for me)

 - sudo apt install xorg mesa-utils libportaudio2 libfuse2

-openSUSE (sound works on WSL)
+openSUSE WSL (sound works on WSL)

 - sudo zypper install libfuse2
 - sudo zypper install xorg-x11
 - sudo zypper install Mesa
 - sudo zypper install libportaudio2

-Debian (sound works on WSL)
+Debian WSL (sound works on WSL)

 - sudo apt install fuse libfuse2 xorg portaudio19-dev

-Arch
+Arch WSL

-Kali
+- to test